-3 Sequential tests and impact assessments are not required for those sites listed in Table A5.1 of Appendix 5 subject to proposals not exceeding the maximum retail floorspace levels set out in the table.
+\ Sequential tests and impact assessments are not required for those sites listed in Table A5.1 of Appendix 5 subject to proposals not exceeding the maximum retail floorspace levels set out in the table.

-- b) whether the proposal has regard to the balance and mix of existing uses in the immediate area; - c) whether the proposal helps to reinforce positive attributes and individual identity of the immediate area; - d) whether the proposal maximises any potential for the sensitive and sustainable re-use of sites and existing buildings where they make a positive contribution to the character and appearance of the area, whether individually and/or as part of a group, and/or securing the removal of unattractive and poor quality buildings that detract from it; - e) whether the development would assist in enabling the wider redevelopment of brownfield sites for a variety of uses; - f) whether the proposal supports any local development strategy for the area, including that set out in any adopted SPD; - gf) whether the proposal is consistent with the Core Strategy and reduces the need to travel, especially by private car.
+- whether the proposal maximises any potential for the sensitive and sustainable reuse of sites and existing buildings where they make a positive contribution to the character and appearance of the area, whether individually and/or as part of a group, and/or securing the removal of unattractive and poor quality buildings that detract from it; - e) whether the development would assist in enabling the wider redevelopment of brownfield sites for a variety of uses; - f) whether the proposal is consistent with the Core Strategy and reduces the need to travel, especially by private car.